Adam Owen

-Adam Owen (born 5 September 1980) is a Welsh professional football coach, former player & technical director.
-He is working at EFL Championship club Blackburn Rovers.
-He attained a Ph.D. in Sport and Exercise Science & Coaching from the Université de Lyon, France.
+Adam Owen (born 5 September 1980) is a Welsh professional football coach, former player and technical director.
+He is currently working at EFL Championship club Blackburn Rovers.

 Playing career

 Owen was born and raised in Wrexham, North Wales.
 He signed as a professional player for Wrexham upon leaving school at the age of 16.
 After a loan spells at Newtown in the Welsh Premier League, he played for various clubs in the Welsh Premier League such as Connah's Quay and Cefn Druids.
 He also played for Scottish club East Stirlingshire during the 2005–06, season making 13 league appearances in the Scottish Football League.
-Owen represented Wales at University level, playing against England and Scotland in the British University Games.

 Coaching career

 Owen started his coaching career at Wrexham whilst still playing.
 Upon leaving Wrexham, he joined Scottish club Celtic.
 Following a two-year period working at Celtic Park under Martin O'Neill and Gordon Strachan as both Fitness and Academy Technical Coach, at the age of 25 years old, Owen joined Paul Sturrock's management team at Sheffield Wednesday, where he remained for 12 months in the English Championship, also working under Brian Laws.
 During his time at Hillsborough, Owen was approached and accepted the Head of Performance position at Rangers.
-During his time at Rangers the club experienced success domestically winning the SPL League Championship, Scottish Cup and Scottish League Cup on several occasions, also being involved in several UEFA Champions League and UEFA Cup campaigns culminating in the 2008 UEFA Cup Final in Manchester.

 Following seven years at Rangers, he moved to English club Sheffield United in May 2013 to take up the role of assistant manager.
-After twelve months in Sheffield, in the summer of 2014, Owen left to join Swiss giants Servette on a three-year contract, adding a promotion and league championship at his time with the club.
+After twelve months in Sheffield, in the summer of 2014, Owen left to join Swiss club Servette on a three-year contract, adding a promotion and league championship at his time with the club.

-After seeing out his contract with Servette, Owen joined Polish Ekstraklasa club Lechia Gdańsk at the end of June 2017, becoming the head coach.
-He left his position in March 2018, citing a change of club philosophy as the reason, but stated the chance to manage such a big club at a young age was an incredible experience and one he was immensely proud of.
+After completing his contract with Servette, Owen joined Polish Ekstraklasa club Lechia Gdańsk at the end of June 2017, becoming the head coach.
+He left his position in March 2018, citing a change of club philosophy as the reason.